kgrid/kgrid-cli/README.md

   $ kgrid create [KO]

 OPTIONS
-  -i, --implementation=implementation  the name for the implementation --bundled                            Using the template for bundled KO --simple                             Using the simple template
+  -h, --help                           show CLI help -i, --implementation=implementation  the name for the implementation --bundled                            Using the template for bundled KO --executive                          Using the template for executive KO --simple                             Using the simple template

 DESCRIPTION